FPM Board Elections

 There are no current vacancies on the Faculty Board

-Voting for the 2023 Board elections has now closed.
+Voting has now closed for the FPM Board elections.
 Future vacancies will be advertised on this page.

-We received two applications for one vacancy on the Board.
-Voting for the election closed on Tuesday 15th August at 12pm.
-The results have been confirmed and independently verified and one candidate has been duly elected.
-Thank you to everyone who took the time to vote during the 2023 FPM Board Elections.
+We received three applications for two vacancies on the Board.
+Voting for the election closed on Wednesday 21st August at 12PM.
+The results have been confirmed and independently verified and two candidates have been duly elected.
+Thank you to everyone who took the time to vote.

-The Faculty would like to thank Dr Devjit Srivastava for standing and for his continuing support and work with the Faculty.
+The Faculty would like to thank all candidates for standing and for their continuing support and work with the Faculty.

 The table of results can be found below and a full breakdown of the election results is available